Tim Campbell is to join The Apprentice as one of Lord Sugar’s aides for 2022.

-The former winner of the BBC One series is to replace Claude Littner who cannot take part in the series because of medical reasons.
+The former winner of the BBC One series is replacing Claude Littner who cannot take part in the series because of medical reasons.

-Claude has told how he is currently recovering from a nasty bike accident in April which almost saw his leg amputated.
+Claude told previously how he is recovering from a nasty bike accident in April 2021 which almost saw his leg amputated.

-He explained: "I was just pottering along, I must have been doing no more than 10 kilometres an hour on this sort of two-track road.
+He explained to the Press Association in 2021: “I was just pottering along, I must have been doing no more than 10 kilometres an hour on this sort of two-track road.
 The next thing I knew, I was on the left-hand side of the street, my bike was in the middle of the road and I didn’t know what happened.

 “I suspect I hit a pothole or something like that, but I must have blanked out at the moment of impact, because the next thing I knew, I was lying on the ground.”